Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Out comes the beam:

 Time to begin reconstruction.
-The first thing did was nail in a jack stud:
+The first thing did was nail in a king stud, flush with the notch:

-We then cut a second jack stud based on the 11 7/8" height of the BCI joist, which we used to replace the 2x8 beam.
-Plus, there will be a 2x4 wall stud attached to each side of the two jack studs.
-We will put those in later.
+We then cut a two jack studs minus the 11 7/8" height of the new BCI joist we were using for the beam.
+Plus, we nailed in a 2x4 wall stud to each side of the two jack studs, forming king studs on each side.

-On the other end of the beam we first needed to deal with the floor (at least temporarily).
-We cut off the mangled end of the wall plate and extended it to 33 1/2".
+Now, back to the other end of the beam.
+We first needed to deal with the floor (at least temporarily).
+We cut off the mangled end of the floor plate and added a new longer piece, so that the stub wall would be 33 1/2".
 We did this for two reasons.
-First, to fully cover the end of the fridge.
+First, to fully cover the side of the fridge.
 Second, to be able to position the jack stud on a floor joist.
 We then went into the basement and installed a couple of pieces of blocking between the joists.
 This will at least give it some strength until we get a post put in.

 We measured for two king studs and a jack stud and made our cuts.
 We installed the two kings and now we're ready to measure and cut the beam.